XAKEPEHOK/expression-executor/README.md

 # ExpressionExecutor [![Build Status](https://travis-ci.com/XAKEPEHOK/expression-executor.svg?branch=master)](https://travis-ci.com/XAKEPEHOK/expression-executor)

 Expression executor, which allows to implement domain-specific language.
 This lib doesn’t contain any implemented operators or functions.
-It’s only a framework, which allows you to build your own domain-specific language for expressions, with any functions, operators and typing system
+Its only a framework, which allows you to build your own domain-specific language for expressions, with any functions, operators and typing system

 You can define your own operator, functions and variables.
 For example, you want to calc/execute expressions